Graphic design, communication design, and design programs focus on visual communications. Learn what you can do with a graphic design degree.

 Media management

 Many graphic design programs are designed to be completed in four years with a full-time commitment.
 However, across all bachelor’s degree programs, many students spend five or more years earning their degree.
-Several factors can influence the time it takes to earn your degree, including full-time versus part-time status, whether you’ve switched majors or transferred schools, or entered your program with some college credits.
+Several factors can influence the time it takes to earn your degree, including full-time versus part-time status, whether you’ve switched majors, transferred schools, or entered your program with some college credits.

 Learn more: Is a Bachelor’s Degree Worth It?